Patton's Customer Outcomes

 5. Say good things

-This model shows a progression of levels of engagement of customers with a product, and can be a good alternative to pirate metrics and similar methods for designing customer funnels.
+This model is effectively an instance of a Hierarchy of Effects, and shows a progression of levels of engagement of customers with a product, and can be a good alternative to pirate metrics and similar methods for designing customer funnels.

 Patton’s model is intentionally focused on customer outcomes, not on the mission/vision of the people making a product.
 The purpose of this is to emphasise customer goals and needs over satisfying the needs or opinions of stakeholders managing a product.
 Because of that, Patton’s outcomes model excludes levels such as the “revenue” or “scale” from alternative models.